 If you or a loved one has been arrested for a DUI, it is crucial that you contact a DUI attorney immediately.
 After the arrest takes place, the driver will be given a court date.
-They will then need to show up in court to respond to the criminal charges for driving with a blood alcohol level over 0.8%.
+They will then need to show up in court to respond to the criminal charges for driving with a blood alcohol level over 0.8% or that they were under the influence of alcohol and/or drugs while operating a vehicle.
 Next, the driver will receive a temporary driver's license and an order of suspension from the DMV.

 DUI Convictions in California

-For a person to be convicted of a DUI, it must be proven in court that they were operating a vehicle with a blood alcohol level of 0.8% or more, or that they were under the influence of alcohol and/or drugs.
+For a person to be convicted of a DUI, it must be proven in court that they were operating a vehicle with a blood alcohol level of 0.8% or more, or that they were under the influence of alcohol and/or drugs while operating a vehicle.

 If accused of a DUI in California, you could be facing a misdemeanor or felony charges.
 If someone is injured in an accident caused by you driving under the influence, your case could be charged as a felony.
 You could also face felony charges if you have been arrested for a DUI three or more times prior to your latest offense.
 In order for these past charges to affect your current case, they must have taken place within the past ten years of the present conviction.